localstack/localstack-blog.github.io/content/2024-04-11-localstack-neptune-development-with-gv-gremlin-ide/index.md

 {{< youtube id="MESmS-sJ-cM" >}}
 <br>
-If you have questions about configuring and running your project, you can find the G.V() team on the official [Apache TinkerPop Discord](https://discord.gg/tinkerpop) or the on LocalStack team on our [Slack Community](https://localstack.cloud/slack)!
+If you have questions about configuring and running your project, you can find the G.V() team on the official [Apache TinkerPop Discord](https://discord.gg/tinkerpop) or the LocalStack team on our [Slack Community](https://localstack.cloud/slack)!